Back to school - autumn term 2021 - frequently asked questions

 What if a child falls ill at school?

 If your child develops symptoms at school, then they will be isolated from other pupils until they can be collected and taken home.
-You should arrange a test immediately and isolate as above.
+You should arrange a test immediately and isolate.
 Schools may have a small number of home testing kits for families that are unable to get to a testing centre.

 Will schools close if there is a large outbreak of cases?